 - Begins after October 2023 and will be completed by December 2024.

-- Projects that do any of the following are not eligible for funding:
+- Projects that do any of the following are not

 - Discriminate or primarily promote political or religious viewpoints to their beneficiaries.